Worth a read for anyone with a BYO modem router to the wonderful world of NBN.

 The original enquiry from @ShaneB perhaps should have been qualified by the type of NBN service the enquiry related to?

 Hence if you have FTTN as an example you can supply your own modem if it is NBN approved.
-As @TheBBG indicates customers on HFC and sattellite, and also as I understand FW the modem technology being different is supplied by the NBN.
+As @PhilT indicates customers on HFC and sattellite, and also as I understand FW the modem technology being different is supplied by the NBN.
 I have yet to see a reference to any alternate approved modems you can install in place of the NBN supplied modem?

 Note re phones: (this does not preclude use of any third party VOIP service)